 Hermione listened, fascinated.
 "But how do you go from there to the Weasleys' pet rat -"

 "Hold on," said Harry, "I'm getting there.
 Now, after Pettigrew's death it came out that he'd been a spy for the Light - not a double agent, just someone who snuck around and found things out.
 He'd been good at that since he was a teenager, even in Hogwarts he had a reputation for finding out all sorts of secrets.
 So the conspiracy theory is that Pettigrew became an unregistered Animagus while he was still in Hogwarts, an Animagus of something small that could scurry around and listen to conversations.
 The main problem being that successful Animagi are rare and doing it as a teenager would be really unlikely, so of course the conspiracy theory says that my father and Black were unregistered Animagi too.
 And in that conspiracy theory, Pettigrew himself killed the twelve bystanders, turned into his small Animagus form, and ran.
 So Michael Shermer says there are four additional problems with this.
-One, Black was the only one who knew where my parents were."
+One, Black was the only one besides my parents who knew how to get through the wards around their house."
 (Harry's voice was a little hard as he said that.)
 "Two, Black was a more likely suspect to start with than Pettigrew, there's a rumor Black deliberately tried to get a student killed during his time at Hogwarts, and he was from this really nasty pureblood family, Bellatrix Black was literally his cousin.
 Three, Black was twenty times the fighting wizard that Pettigrew was, even if he wasn't as smart.
 The duel between them would have been like Professor Quirrell versus Professor Sprout.
 Pettigrew probably didn't even get a chance to draw his wand, let alone fake all the evidence the conspiracy theory requires.
 And four, Black was standing in the street laughing."